-- Provide targeted support for office development to address slow growth in this form of development in prioritized planning areas - specifically in the Official Plan's designated Centres and Corridors along Yonge Street and older employment areas - to help meet municipal employment targets and office space forecasts; - Support the development of office (stand-alone or mixed-use) within designated Centres and Corridors along Yonge Street.
-Where appropriate, the adaptive reuse of buildings for office in the Downtown Local Centre and the older business parks is also encouraged; - Facilitate office attraction, retention and development to provide more opportunities for local employment in a manner which supports intensification and a live/work balance in designated Centres and Corridors along Yonge Street including the Downtown Local Centre and the older business parks; - Facilitate employment land intensification by supporting the appropriate adaptive reuse of existing structures (industrial or commercial) for office in the Newkirk and Beaver Creek business parks; - Ensure the availability of a range of office space in designated Centres and Corridors along Yonge Street and older employment areas to support small to large enterprises; - Support the planned transit-supportive densities, compact urban form and pedestrian activity via appropriate intensification, infill and redevelopment along Yonge Street; - To support Downtown revitalization through façade, public realm and signage improvements, as well as street-front redevelopment and the creation of a linked system of courtyards; and - Promote investment in the private building stock in the Downtown Local Centre, to support a dynamic streetscape complete with civic gathering areas (e.g. via storefront patio development) and a linked system of courtyards.
+Provide targeted support for office development to address slow growth in this form of development in prioritized planning areas - specifically in the Official Plan's designated Centres and Corridors along Yonge Street and older employment areas - to help meet municipal employment targets and office space forecasts;

+- Support the development of office (stand-alone or mixed-use) within designated Centres and Corridors along Yonge Street.
+Where appropriate, the adaptive reuse of buildings for office in the Village Local Centre, Oak Ridges Local Centre, and the older business parks is also encouraged; - Facilitate office attraction, retention and development to provide more opportunities for local employment in a manner which supports intensification and a live/work balance in designated Centres and Corridors along Yonge Street including the Village Local Centre, Oak Ridges Local Centre, and the older business parks; - Facilitate employment land intensification by supporting the appropriate adaptive reuse of existing structures (industrial or commercial) for office in the Newkirk and Beaver Creek business parks; - Ensure the availability of a range of office space in designated Centres and Corridors along Yonge Street and older employment areas to support small to large enterprises; - Support the planned transit-supportive densities, compact urban form and pedestrian activity via appropriate intensification, infill and redevelopment along Yonge Street; - To support revitalization of the Village through façade, public realm and signage improvements, as well as street-front redevelopment and landscaping in laneways and on street-fronts; and - Promote investment in the private building stock in the Village Local Centre and to support a dynamic streetscape complete with civic gathering areas (e.g. via storefront patio development).